-Japanese Steak Salad Recipe
+Japanese Steak Salad

 - 3 tablespoons sherry or reduced-sodium chicken broth